 In partnership with the Genentech Foundation, ACS is pleased to offer a Career Kick-Starter (CKS) Workshop.

-The goal of this workshop is to provide ACS Bridge Fellows, graduate students, and postdoctoral researchers that are underrepresented in the chemical sciences with the tools to conduct a successful career search, as well as building a sense of community among those that are selected to participate.
+The goal of this workshop is to provide ACS Bridge Fellows, graduate students, and postdoctoral researchers underrepresented in the chemical sciences with the tools to conduct a successful career search and build a sense of community among those selected to participate.

-This workshop will also help to develop interpersonal and communications skills that can be used in both professional and personal settings.
+This workshop will also help develop interpersonal and communications skills used in professional and personal settings.
 ACS encourages Black, Latinx, and Indigenous individuals to apply.
 This program is designed for participants that aim to find their first job in governmental, non-profit, academic, or industrial organizations in the U.S.

 This workshop consists of five interactive learning modules, stimulating discussions from a diverse panel of professionals, one-on-one career consultations with a career adviser, and opportunities for creating meaningful professional connections.

 When & Where

 The CKS Workshop will be held in Washington, DC on November 11 - 13.
 More details of the event will be provided to selected applicants.
 All travel and accommodations will be covered by ACS for applicants that are currently in the U.S. Applicaiton deadline is October 14th, 2022.